UMD: A Globally Connected University

 Rotterdam School of Management offers courses in a range of disciplines.
-For a full course list, visit RSM’s exchange course page.
 Students are permitted to take courses during the Fall semester (RSM’s Trimester 1) or the Spring semester (RSM’s Trimesters 2 & 3).

 All credit you earn on this program will count as transfer credit towards your UMD degree.
 Most courses at Rotterdam will be converted as follows:

 |RSM Credit||UMD Credit|

 |6 credits||4 credits|